 Chemicals and Environment

 The EPA is evaluating 10 chemicals under the Lautenberg Chemical Safety Act.
-So we have created explanations for each, with recommendations when the science is clear.
+To guide their decision-making, we have created explanations for each, with recommendations when the science is clear.
 Here is the science story on Pigment Violet 29.